Chelsie1234/data-quality/README.md

-# data-quality
+# Data Quality Exercise
-A data quality exercise in context of Data Management &amp; Ethics principles.
+A data quality homework in context of Data Management &amp; Ethics principles.